 1. Litespeed Web Server

-Litespeed is a commercial web server running on Linux OS and always working faster up to 9 times compare with normal free Apache2 web server.
+Litespeed is a commercial web server running on Linux OS and always working faster up to 9 times compared with the normal free Apache2 web server.
 Using free Apache2 web server will reduce the cost of investment but Apache2 not reliable as Litespeed

 3. SSD Powered